The Child Tax Credit for Expats: Are You Eligible?

 - Still Have Questions About the Child Tax Credit for Expats?

-The Child Tax Credit can help parents reduce their US tax bill even while living abroad.
+The Child Tax Credit can help parents reduce their US tax liability even while living abroad.
 The credit helps offset the cost of raising children, including everything from food and clothing to school expenses and childcare.
 But is the Child Tax Credit available for expats?
-Let’s find out!

 Key Takeaways